Are Poor Conditions in Glasgow’s COVID-19 Hotels for Asylum Seekers to Blame for Knife Attack?

 “There will be a certain amount of funding allocated per head that a council or a city council can collect for every asylum seeker they take.
 So somewhere along the line, Glasgow or the city council has made a profit-based decision”, Hopkins says.

-Experts note that there are also other reasons why Glasgow has turned into a hot spot for asylum seekers in the recent years.
+There are also other reasons why Glasgow has turned into a hot spot for asylum seekers in the recent years, experts note.
 According to British political analyst Marcus Godwyn, more asylum seekers go to Scotland as England has now become “more skeptical” towards newcomers in comparison to its northern neighbor.

 “Some English people have become fed up with being blamed for everything by minority peoples when it seems to them that the English pay and provide everything.
 There is also the simple fact that Scotland is much less overcrowded than England”, he says.